stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   So, swallowing another food tablet and putting another cube in the electrolyser of my mask, I recommenced the long quest; retracing my steps to the central chamber and starting out anew.
-I constantly consulted my notes and sketches, and made fresh ones&mdash;taking one false turn after another, but staggering on in desperation till the afternoon light grew very dim.
+I constantly consulted my notes and sketches, and made fresh ones--taking one false turn after another, but staggering on in desperation till the afternoon light grew very dim.
 As I persisted in my quest I looked from time to time at the silent circle of mocking starers, and noticed a gradual replacement in their ranks.
 Every now and then a few would return to the forest, while others would arrive to take their places.
-The more I thought of their tactics the less I liked them, for they gave me a hint of the creatures&rsquo; possible motives.
+The more I thought of their tactics the less I liked them, for they gave me a hint of the creatures' possible motives.
 At any time these devils could have advanced and fought me, but they seemed to prefer watching my struggles to escape.
-I could not but infer that they enjoyed the spectacle&mdash;and this made me shrink with double force from the prospect of falling into their hands.
+I could not but infer that they enjoyed the spectacle--and this made me shrink with double force from the prospect of falling into their hands.

   With the dark I ceased my searching, and sat down in the mud to rest.
 Now I am writing in the light of my lamp, and will soon try to get some sleep.
 I hope tomorrow will see me out; for my canteen is low, and lacol tablets are a poor substitute for water.
 I would hardly dare to try the moisture in this slime, for none of the water in the mud-regions is potable except when distilled.
-That is why we run such long pipe lines to the yellow clay regions&mdash;or depend on rain-water when those devils find and cut our pipes.
+That is why we run such long pipe lines to the yellow clay regions--or depend on rain-water when those devils find and cut our pipes.
 I have none too many chlorate cubes either, and must try to cut down my oxygen consumption as much as I can.
 My tunnelling attempt of the early afternoon, and my later panic flight, burned up a perilous amount of air.
 Tomorrow I will reduce